cilium/cilium/Documentation/install/upgrade.rst

 Restrictions on unique prefix lengths for CIDR policy rules
 -----------------------------------------------------------

-The Linux kernel applies limitations on the complexity of BPF code that is loaded into the kernel so that the code may be verified as safe to execute on packets.
+The Linux kernel applies limitations on the complexity of eBPF code that is loaded into the kernel so that the code may be verified as safe to execute on packets.
 Over time, Linux releases become more intelligent about the verification of programs which allows more complex programs to be loaded.